Marysville, California: History

 In 2010, the Marysville City Council made a decision to sell a portion of Washington Square Park for development of a commercial shopping center, part of an effort to increase tax revenue.
 This came after the city won a costly legal battle brought on by the Citizens to Preserve Marysville's Parks, a group of citizens opposed to development in the city's green spaces.
 A mitigation measure to offset the loss of city green space is technically within city limits, but falls outside the city's levee ring.

 Geography

-According to the United States Census Bureau, the city has a total area of 3.6 sqmi, of which, 3.5 sqmi of it is land and 0.1 sqmi of it (3.36%) is water.
+According to the United States Census Bureau, the city has a total area of 3.6 sqmi, of which 3.5 sqmi is land and 0.1 sqmi (3.36%) is water.

 Flooding has been a major concern for the city for many years.

 Marysville is 40 miles north of Sacramento and located in the Sacramento Valley.
 The city is bordered on the south and east by the Yuba River and the west by the Feather River, with the two rivers converging just southwest of the city.
 In years of significant snow runoff from the nearby Sierra Nevada range or heavy rain from winter storms, these two rivers pose a serious flooding risk to the city.